heremaps/here-data-sdk-typescript/docs/authenticate.md

    import { UserAuth, requestToken } from "@here/olp-sdk-authentication";
    ```

-5. Create the `UserAuth` instance in one of the following ways:
+5. Create the `UserAuth` instance and, if needed, specify the token expiration time in one of the following ways:

+    > #### Note
+    > The token expiration time parameter is optional.
+The default value is 24 hours.
+If you want to change it, specify the new time in seconds.
+The token expiration time should be equal to or more than zero.
+Ignored if it is zero or greater than the default expiration time supported by the access token endpoint.

-   - For token authentication, specify the `tokenRequester` method and your credentials.
+   - For token authentication, specify the `tokenRequester` method, your credentials, and the token expiration time.

      ```typescript
      const userAuth = new UserAuth({
        tokenRequester: requestToken,
        credentials: credentials,
+       expiresIn?: number;
      });
      ```

-   - To authenticate with local authorization, specify the environment in which you work, your credentials, and the `tokenRequester` method.
+   - To authenticate with local authorization, specify the environment in which you work, your credentials, the `tokenRequester` method, and the token expiration time.

      > #### Note
      > Depending on the environment that you use, specify one of the following parameters: `env` or `customUrl`.